astralfrontier/astralfrontier.org-OLD/src/fiction/dance-of-light.md

 At the temple, I explained my feelings to my master.
 He only nodded.
 There was to be more training, but now I fully understood its necessity.

+Why then must the Jedi resist attachments?

+It is the nature of the Force to bind things together.
+Planets.
+People.
+Feelings.
+From the greatest to the least.
+But the Force is like gravity.
+The lesser will be drawn to the greater, always.

+When we are confronted with hate, we must respond with a greater love.
+When we meet with fear, we must show greater courage.
+We must achieve greatness in ourselves.
+We must devote ourselves to the highest ideals.
+Duty.
+Honor.
+Justice.
+Only in this way can we resist becoming what we fight.

+We must give up our own emotions to achieve peace.
+We must reject our own ignorance to gain knowledge.
+We must accept our passion to find serenity.
+We must rise above chaos to build harmony.
+When we no longer fear loss - of life, of self, of our emotions, of our attachments - only then can we master the Force.